-4 Gabriel's announcement to Mary was made the day following the conception of occurrence connected with her entire experience of carrying and bearing the child of promise.
+4 ¶ Gabriel's announcement to Mary was made the day following the conception of Jesus and was the only event of supernatural occurrence connected with her entire experience of carrying and bearing the child of promise.

 4. JOSEPH'S DREAM